-Subject: FAO Sarah Kenny (SENDCo and Inclusion Lead)
+Subject: FAO Sarah Kenny (SENDco)

-All can be contacted through the main office to make an appointment on:
+All staff can be contacted through the main office to make an appointment on:

 13. How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education and life?